mysterious-coding/base_entranced/README.md

 ####`/g_antiCallvoteTakeover`
 0 = normal vote calling for `/map`, `/g_gametype`, `/pug`, `/pub`, and `/kick`/`/clientkick` votes (default JK3)

-1 = calling a vote for `/map`, `/g_gametype`, `/pug`, `/pub`, or `/kick`/`/clientkick` when 6+ players are connected requires at least half of the server to be ingame.
+1 = calling a vote for `/map`, `/g_gametype`, `/pug`, `/pub`, or `/kick`/`/clientkick` when 6+ players are connected requires at least two people to be ingame.
 This prevents calling lame unpopular votes when most of the server is in spec unable to vote no.

 ####`/g_moreTaunts`
 0 = default JK3 behavior for /taunt command